godwinogele/Employee_Database_Creation_Using_MS-SQL/README.md

 - SQL Server installed and running on your system.

-# Employee_Database_Creation_Using_MS-SQL
-This repository contains SQL statements to set up a new database called "Employee_Database" and create two tables, "Employee_Details" and "Employee_Salary," for managing employee information.

 # Creating a New Database
 To create a new database named "Employee_Database," you can use the following SQL statement: